lupyuen/lupyuen.github.io/src/spi.md

     }
 ```

-TODO

-Init the SPI Device
+We set the internal fields of the SPI device...

 ```c
     //  Init the SPI Device